 Obviously, many of the most popular activities in the Lake District are water based.
 You can kayak, paddleboard or just wade through the cold waters in the summertime.

 This national park in the UK is also home to England’s tallest mountain, Scafell Pike, that reaches 978m above sea level.
 It is possible for even the most novice of climbers to tackle the hike, however be sure you are properly equipped with all the correct gear and rations.

 For something a little less demanding, the easiest mountain walk in the Lake District is Latrigg.
 It is just 2 miles, with spectacular views and easy access from the Latrigg car park.

 Featuring historical homes, Roman remains sites, stone circles and museums, there is much more to do in the park than just the physical activities.
-Immerse in the history of the area, wander scenic villages and be blown away by the well-preserved archaeological finds.
+Immerse in the history of the area, wander scenic villages or unwind at one of the best mediation retreats in the UK.

 The Lake District is probably one of the most popular national parks to visit in the UK among both Brits and tourists!

 Where to Stay Near the Lake District – Birch House

 Combining cottage elegance with modern design, Birch House is a relaxing spot to relax after exploring the Lake District.
 Close by to the southern lakes of the national park, it is just a short drive to the magnificent nature.

 In the Highlands of Scotland, Loch Lomond & the Trossachs are a signature highlight of a visit to Scotland.
 Made up of vast countryside, tall mountains and lakes, it has a little bit of everything you would expect from a national park.

 Loch Lomond & the Trossachs received its national park status in 2002, and has welcomed millions of visitors since.
 Home to over 15,000 people among its villages and towns, it is only a 40 minute drive from the heart of Glasgow, making it an easy addition to a Scotland getaway.